Service, hiking and adventure in welcoming, wonderful Costa Rica.

 We have always found a warm welcome in Costa Rica.
 Our Costa Rican partners have appreciated our energy and enthusiasm, our friendliness and wholesomeness.

 Our service work starts in the cloud forests of Monteverde.
 We’ll head to the cloud forests where we’ll take two half days of Spanish language classes paired with service work at a sustainable coffee farm and day hikes.
 We’ll be in a beautiful environment, focusing on sustainable farming that supports the local community.

 We’ll then travel east to the district of La Fortuna to visit a national park and work at a wildlife refuge.
 We’ll visit Cerro Chato National Park and go for a full day hike at the base of the inactive volcano, Cerro Chato.
 The next day, we’ll volunteer at a wildlife rehabilitation center where we’ll take a tour of the refuge, make toys and build play structures for the animals.

-Our environmental stewardship and community engagement will continue to serve and hike on the Limón Province.
+We’ll continue our environmental stewardship and community engagement while we serve and hike in the Limón Province.
 We’ll hike to a local Indigenous community and immerse ourselves in their culture.
 We’ll also work at a local school and hike to our accommodations at a beautiful fully-equipped campsite at the edge of the Pacuare River.

 Our time in Costa Rica will wrap up with a community outreach project in San Jose.
 We will make our way back to city, where we’ll spend our last couple of days doing light construction and working with kids in an immigrant community.